Volunteer Opportunities

 Help serve as a gateway for community engagement, education, and inspiration by preserving and sharing Central Florida’s continually unfolding story.

-The rewards are rich as you help future generations learn and grow.
-We also offer volunteer opportunities as department interns, hosts at our events, and assistants in the Joseph L. Brechner Research Center.
+We also offer volunteer opportunities as department interns, school tour guides, and collection assistants in the Joseph L. Brechner Research Center.

 Apply